imroyroyyy/2023/venom_main.md

 She dons her suit, as per protocol.
 Emergency meetings usually meant a breach somewhere in the hull.
 All hands on deck was necessary in those cases.

-The siren is muffled by her helmet and Jugeun allows herself to relax as the sound fades from ugent to bearable.
+The siren is muffled by her helmet and Jungeun allows herself to relax as the sound fades from ugent to bearable.
 She triple checks the seals on her gloves and helmet before she presses the button to open the door to her room.

 Once she's outside, she's met by a puzzled-looking Hyunjin, who hasn't bothered to put her helmet on.
 She rubs her eyes and frowns at Jungeun.
 "Any clue what this is about?"

 Jungeun shrugs, still getting her bearings.

-They make their way to the cafeteria together, where Haseul paces in front of the table where everyonce else has gathered.
+They make their way to the cafeteria together, where Haseul paces in front of the table where everyone else has gathered.
 No one else seems to know what's happening except Jinsol, who's frozen, eyes fixed on some imaginary point in the distance.
 She jumps when Hyunjin knocks into her as she slides onto the bench.

 "What's up?"
 Jungeun asks.